 What I do – a Plant-Based diet with a Vegan lifestyle!

 As I mentioned, I eat a diet high in unprocessed, plant-based foods (ie whole fruit and vegetables), along with small amounts of good quality meat (I aim for just 1 portion a day at my main meal).
 I also include some eggs in my protein intake, and half a pint of raw milk each day as my body thrives on it.
 Raw milk replaces the bacteria and fungus our body uses to clear disease which is often wiped out from overuse of antibiotics and vaccines.
-I also consume bone broth, though not as regular now as when I was healing myself.
+I also consume bone broth, though not as regular now as when I was in healing.
 I also try to include at least 1 fermented food per day.

 As far as toiletries, cleaning products and cosmetics, I will not use any that are tested on animals or harmful for the environment when they are discarded.
 I am very strongly opposed to the unnecessary use of animals, and will only eat the animal protein and dairy that I need which is sourced as responsibly and ethically as is possible.

-I always opt for non leather furniture, no-fur clothing etc. Some of my shoes are leather (I use Fit-flops a lot due to previous foot problems caused with the fibromyalgia) , but I choose as responsibly as I can and if there is a non-leather available I will always buy that.
+I always opt for non leather furniture, no-fur clothing etc. Some of my shoes are leather (I use Fit-flops a lot due to previous foot problems caused by fibromyalgia) , but I choose as responsibly as I can and if there is a non-leather available I will always buy that.

-I do not use medications and certainly no vaccines, as these are almost always tested on animals and vaccines actually contain mixed species DNA including cells from aborted human foetus, so by no means will I be having any of that in my body, nor will I contribute to this industry.
+I do not use medications and certainly no vaccines, as these are almost always tested on animals, and vaccines actually contain mixed species DNA including cells from aborted human foetus, so by no means will I be having any of that in my body, nor will I contribute to this industry.